Having trouble conceiving?

 Who should I / we contact and when?

-In Belgium, you might decide to visit your family doctor, midwife or gynaecologist for some initial tests, e.g. blood tests, sperm analysis etc. He/she may then direct you towards a fertility clinic or a more specialised gynaecologist/reproductive endocrinologist for further investigations and/or treatment if necessary.
-You may also decide to contact a fertility clinic directly, and you do not need a referral to do so.
+In Belgium, couples might decide to visit their family doctor, midwife or gynaecologist for some initial tests, e.g. blood tests, sperm analysis etc. He/she may then direct you towards a fertility clinic or a more specialised gynaecologist/reproductive endocrinologist for further investigations and/or treatment if necessary.

 In Belgium there are two types of fertility clinic: